Compizfox/MDBrushGenerators/README.md

 removed form the active cells list.
 The cell lookup list is a 2D matrix that starts out empty.
 When a point is added, its coordinates get added to the respective cell in the list, in order to accelerate searching for overlaps.

+This algorithm can end in one of three ways: either the desired number of points is reached, no active cells are left, or there are active cells left but the point set is maximal and no extra points can be added to the set.
+In the first case, the result (consisting of a set of point coordinates) is satisfactory.
+In the second case, the result is a valid point set, but the density is lower than requested.
+In the third case, the algorithm doesn't halt intrinsically and an iteration limit (of the outer loop) is required to halt the program after some time.

 This algorithm appears (empirically) to be `O(n)`, i.e. linear in time with respect to `n` at constant `r` and point density.